nikkibarnwal/hyggex-digital/README.md

 Clone this repository to your local machine.
 Navigate to the project directory in your terminal.
 Install dependencies by running
-# npm install.
+# npm install
 Start the development server with
-# npm run dev.
+# npm run dev
-Open your browser and visit [http://localhost:3000](http://localhost:5174/) to view the application.
+Open your browser and visit [http://localhost:5173](http://localhost:5173/) to view the application.
 Usage <a name="usage"></a>
 The CMS provides a straightforward interface for browsing through content.
 Upon launching the application, users are presented with a navigation bar, breadcrumb navigation, main content display, and a footer.